photoprism/photoprism-docs/docs/user-guide/backups/export.md

 # Metadata Exports

-Control of your data does not only refer to being able to restore a backup in PhotoPrism.
-It also refers to providing users with multiple ways of accessing the metadata they've added to their libraries independent from the software itself.
-People that don't know what to do with a database will probably not feel in control when they only get a sql file that a regular backup provides.

-Because of this, PhotoPrism has handy features for exporting your metadata in a human-readable format as well as a regular database-backup.
+Control over your data doesn't end with the ability to create and restore a database backup.
+PhotoPrism can also provide you with human-readable YAML files that allow you to view, backup and restore the metadata of your albums and the pictures in your library.
+This will work even if you did not create a regular database backup or have lost it.

-In case you have backups enabled in your [Settings](../settings/advanced.md), PhotoPrism automatically creates [YAML](../../developer-guide/technologies/yaml.md) backup files for albums and photos.
+If the *Backups* option is activated in your [Settings](../settings/advanced.md), [YAML](../../developer-guide/technologies/yaml.md) backup files for albums and photos are automatically created in your *storage* folder.
+They are also updated when changes are made.

-Keep in mind that the data still resides in your database, and any changes made to the files will not be reflected in PhotoPrism.
+Be aware that the original data remains in your database.
+Any changes you make to the files therefore have no effect on it and will not become visible on the user interface, unless your database gets lost and the index is restored from the files.
-This is comparable to doing a backup, but to a human readable format.

 ## Album Backups
 Album backups are created for the following album types: album, folder, state, moment and month.